Biieru/C/README.md

 This section is dedicated to documenting my journey as I learn the C programming language.
 Here, you'll find a collection of codes, algorithms, and exercises that I've worked on as part of my learning process.

+## Disclaimer
+Every code here will be tested and meant to be tested on [Replit](https://replit.com).

 ## Purpose
 The main purpose of this repository is to track my progress, showcase my understanding of C programming concepts, and serve as a resource for fellow learners who may benefit from studying or reviewing these examples.